isomerpages/mpa-seathedifference/_about-maritime-careers/Sustainability/About.md

 variant: markdown
 ---
 ## Help Singapore achieve net zero emissions by 2030
 Climate change is undoubtedly one of the most pressing issues of our&nbsp;generation.
-Sustainability helps to manage resource so that the needs of our future generations can continue to be met.
-As one of the world’s busiest ports, Singapore plays an important role in ensuring environmental responsibility is at the forefront of maritime operations.
+We need to manage the limited resources on Mother Earth so that the needs of our future generations can continue to be met.
+As one of the world’s busiest ports, Singapore plays an important role in helping the global maritime industry reduce Greenhouse Gas emissions and accelerate the green energy transition for International shipping.

 ### Why is sustainability important?